-There are many choices out there when it comes to spider vein treatments, including veinwave, veingogh, laser, and sclerotherapy.
+There are many choices out there when it comes to spider vein treatments, including vein wave, veingogh, laser, and sclerotherapy.
 And technological advances keep adding more potential options.
-With the ever expanding number of spas and clinics offering vein treatments, it can be very confusing to consumers which therapy to have performed for their spider veins.
+With the ever-expanding number of spas and clinics offering vein treatments, it can be very confusing to consumers which therapy to have performed for their spider veins.
 What can be even more confusing is deciding where to have the treatments done.
-Dr. Gotvald, board-certified vein specialist, provides some useful information that will help you make sense of the best treatment options available for dealing with those unsightly spider veins.
+Dr. Gotvald, the board-certified vein specialist, provides some useful information that will help you make sense of the best treatment options available for dealing with those unsightly spider veins.

-- Skin tone or complexion / ethnicity.
-Certain vein therapies are not advisable for certain type of skin colors or tones.
+- Skin tone or complexion/ethnicity.
+Certain vein therapies are not advisable for certain types of skin colors or tones.

 - The location of the veins on the body.
 Certain regions of the body do not respond well to certain types of therapies.
 One example is the face (e.g. it is typically not advisable to perform sclerotherapy on the face).

 - Prior treatment response.
 If you have responded poorly to a certain therapy in the past, it is often not advisable to repeat this type of therapy.
 Rather, a different option would be considered.
 For example, if you have responded poorly to laser in the past, then it may be best to consider sclerotherapy or Veinwave in the future.

 - Cost.
 Certain therapies, such as laser therapy, may require many more sessions to get the same results compared to other therapies.
 Since more sessions translate into higher costs, this can often be one of the determining factors when deciding on which treatment(s) to undergo.

 - Drug Allergies.
 If you are allergic to a sclerotherapy medication, then you would not want to risk receiving this class of drug again.